commitdev/zero/README.md

 The generation will create project folder, within this there will be your implementation and an IDL folder

-* A parrent directory that implements a skeleton and sets up your service implementation of the generated artifacts
+* A parent directory that implements a skeleton and sets up your service implementation of the generated artifacts
 * A child directory for the IDL's, this folder will also contain generated artifacts from the IDL under 'gen'

-`NOTE: You`

 ## The development cycle